-24.2.A.
-Unimportant exercise.
-Show that an object P is projective if and only if every short exact sequence $0 \to A \to B \to P \to 0$ splits.
+24.2.B.
+UNIMPORTANT EXERCISE WE WON'T USE (BUT GOOD PRACTICE).
+Show that an object P is projective if and only if every short exact sequence $0 \rightarrow A \rightarrow B \rightarrow P \rightarrow 0$ splits.
+Hence show that an A-module M is projective if and only if M is a direct summand of a free module.